minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

     match_fun = list(fuzzy_match, `==`, `==`)
 )
 ```, caption: [Excerpt of Code used]) <fuzzyjoin>
-To overcome this, the R package fuzzyjoin @fuzzjoin was used.
+To overcome this, the R package `fuzzyjoin` @fuzzyjoin was used.
 Using the
 functions clean_strings to remove special characters and `fuzzy_match` and
 `fuzzy_full_join` to join, a maximum distance between two values can be
 determined, here 5 characters. in the `fuzzy_full_join`, I defined that the